 The C Corporation

 Some Basics.
-A C corporation reports and pays tax on its income.3 Any distribution made by a C corporation to its stockholders with respect to their shares is generally treated as a dividend to the extent the distribution is made from the corporation’s current or accumulated “earnings and profits” (or as sale proceeds if made in exchange for the stockholders’ shares, such as in connection with the liquidation of the corporation).4 Because distributed profits of a C corporation (including gain from an asset sale) are subject to tax at both the corporate and stockholder levels, the distributed profits of a C corporation can be subject to tax at a high effective rate.5 The losses of a C corporation are also reported by the corporation rather than by its stockholders.
-With limited exceptions, the stockholders report any losses they have with respect to their shares as capital losses only when they dispose of their shares.
+A C corporation reports and pays tax on its income at a rate that was reduced by the Tax Cuts and Jobs Act of 2017 (the “TCJA”) to 21% from a maximum of 35%.3 Any distribution made by a C corporation to its stockholders with respect to their shares is generally treated as a dividend to the extent the distribution is made from the corporation’s current or accumulated “earnings and profits” (or as sale proceeds if made in exchange for the stockholders’ shares, such as in connection with the liquidation of the corporation).
+A U.S. individual’s dividends from a domestic (or qualified foreign) corporation are generally taxable at a maximum rate of 15% or, for an individual with taxable income exceeding $425,800 ($479,000 if married filing jointly), 20% (plus, if applicable, an additional 3.8% tax on net investment income).4 Thus, the earnings of a C corporation are subject to tax at the corporate level when earned and then again at the stockholder level when distributed, net of corporate-level tax, as dividends (or liquidation proceeds).5 Although the “double-taxation” of the distributed earnings of a C corporation (including gain from an asset sale) has historically been cited as a disadvantage of C corporations as compared to S corporations and LLCs, the differences between the effective rates applicable to the distributed earnings of a C corporation, on the one hand, and the distributed earnings of an S corporation or LLC, on the other, have been significantly reduced by the TCJA.6 The losses of a C corporation are also reported by the corporation rather than by its stockholders.7 With limited exceptions, the stockholders report any losses they have with respect to their shares as capital losses only when they dispose of their shares.
 Individuals may use capital losses to offset only capital gains and small amounts of ordinary income (and may carry unused capital losses forward but not back).

 Factors Favoring the C Corporation.
-While the potential for double-taxation is a serious concern, a number of factors may favor the C corporation.
+While the potential for double-taxation can be a serious concern, a number of factors may favor the C corporation.
 Those factors include the following:

-- Given that the maximum individual tax rates are now higher than the maximum corporate tax rates, the use of a C corporation rather than an S corporation or LLC may allow for a lower effective tax rate on retained earnings.6
+- With the corporate tax rate now so much lower (by way of the TCJA) than the maximum individual rate applicable to ordinary income, the use of a C corporation rather than an S corporation or LLC allows for a significantly lower effective tax rate on retained earnings.

 - Venture capital funds generally prefer to invest in C corporations.
 S corporations are not suitable candidates for investment by venture capital funds because S corporations may not have partnerships among their stockholders and may not issue preferred stock.
 Equity investments of venture capital funds in LLCs can cause tax problems for the funds’ tax-exempt and foreign partners.